The Sam Bernstein Law Firm

 The Sam Bernstein Law Firm, formerly known as The Law Offices of Sam Bernstein and The Law Offices of Samuel I. Bernstein, is an American law firm, located in Farmington Hills, Michigan.
 The firm specializes in personal injury.
 In 2008, its main office employed approximately 50 employees.

 History

-The firm was founded in 1968.
-Sam Bernstein is a graduate of Mumford High School.
+The firm was founded in 1968 by Sam Bernstein, a graduate of Mumford High School.

 Mark and Beth Bernstein currently work at The Sam Bernstein Law Firm, but Richard H. Bernstein left the firm following his 2014 election as a justice to the Michigan Supreme Court.

 Notable cases

 Detroit Department of Transportation

 The Sam Bernstein Law Firm filed a suit against the city of Detroit on behalf of five disabled Detroit residents, claiming that half of the city's buses lacked working wheelchair lifts as required by Federal Law.
 The plaintiffs stated that they were forced to wait in inclement weather for long periods as a result of this violation.
 The U.S. Department of Justice later intervened in the case, forcing the city to settle the lawsuit.
 The agreement, ordered by the US Department of Justice on 4 November 2005, required the city to test the wheelchair lifts of its buses daily, improve the training of its drivers and mechanics and subject its buses to surprise evaluations.